View Shopping Basket | My Account

 Race and Economic Inequality in the United States since 1945

-William A. Darity Jr., Cary C. Boshamer Professor of Economics, University of North Carolina, Chapel Hill, US and Samuel L. Myers Jr., Roy Wilkins Professor of Human Relations and Social Justice, University of Minnesota, US
+William A. Darity Jr., Duke University, US and the late Samuel L. Myers Jr., formerly Roy Wilkins Professor of Human Relations and Social Justice, University of Minnesota, US

 ‘. . . the authors raise serious questions that often are not dealt with much in the mainstream economics literature. . . .
 Persistent Disparity is an interesting book with a provocative thesis that challenges conventional thinking. . .’